AngeloGalav/image-processing-and-computer-vision/2023-04-17 - Instance Detection - ZCC, Shape Matching, Hugh Transform 1.md

 This kind of invariance can be achieved by a slight modification to the similarity function defined previously (global)
 ![[similarity_2.png]]
-The following function is even more robust due to the ability to withstand __local contrast polarity inversions__ (local)
+The following function is even more robust due to the ability to withstand __local contrast polarity inversions__:
 ![[similarity_3.png]]

 ## The Hough Transform